 Kingston is a tiny town located in the state of Arkansas.
 With a population of 97 people and just one neighborhood, Kingston is the 334th largest community in Arkansas.

-Kingston is a blue-collar town, with 42.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Kingston is generally considered to be a blue-collar town.
+42.86% of the Kingston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Kingston is a town of managers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Kingston who work in management occupations (57.14%), office and administrative support (0.00%), and sales jobs (0.00%).

-Overall, Kingston’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Kingston’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 One downside of living in Kingston is that it can take a long time to commute to work.
 In Kingston, the average commute to work is 35.36 minutes, which is quite a bit higher than the national average.